DATA-606-2023-FALL-THURSDAY/Paspula_Vishal/docs/Report.md

+### Background

+The project focuses on the detection and identification of deep fake images, leveraging a sophisticated blend of machine learning techniques.
+At its core, the project aims to differentiate between real and manipulated images, particularly those that have been altered using advanced deep learning methods.
+By analyzing a dataset comprising both authentic and altered images, the project endeavors to train a predictive model capable of accurately identifying deep fakes.

+The significance of this project lies in its potential to address growing concerns around digital authenticity and misinformation.
+In an era where image manipulation technologies are becoming increasingly accessible and sophisticated, the ability to reliably identify deep fakes is crucial for maintaining the integrity of digital media, safeguarding personal privacy, and combating the spread of false information.
+This project, therefore, holds substantial value in enhancing digital security and trustworthiness.

 ### Data Cleaning and Preprocessing:
 Load the Dataset: The dataset, sourced from Zenodo, contains manipulated (deep fake) and real images of human faces.
 Each image is 256x256 pixels in JPG format.
 Data Inspection: The notebook includes code to inspect images for inconsistencies, such as varied sizes or formats.
 All images are confirmed to be 256x256 JPGs.